Srishti1622/localRepo/README.md

 Step 5: check the status of folder using "git status" Step 6: to add the folder use command "git add <file-name>" or "git add ." to add all files in the folder in one go.
-Step 7: commit the changes using "git commit -m 'write message'" Step 8: to add the folder to git use command "git remote add origin <link>" Step 9: to verify remote use command "git remote -v" Step 10: to check branch use command "git branch"
+Step 7: commit the changes using "git commit -m 'write message'" Step 8: to add the folder to git first make one repo in github and then use that repo link in the command "git remote add origin <link>"
+Step 9: to verify remote use command "git remote -v" Step 10: to check branch use command "git branch"
 Step 11: to rename the branch name use command "git branch -M <new-name>